Japan Fall Foliage 2025/2026: How to Plan the Perfect Autumn Trip

 Hokkaido: In October, it already feels like winter.
 Daytime highs can drop to 5–10°C (41–50°F), and snow may appear in Daisetsuzan by late October.
 Bring warm outerwear and boots if you're visiting northern regions.

 Ready to see Japan in its most colorful season?
-Let us help you plan the Best Japan Fall Foliage Tours—designed around the best views, the right timing, and your travel style.
+See our best Japan Autumn Tour or let us help you plan the Best Japan Fall Foliage Tours—designed around the best views, the right timing, and your travel style.

 Get Inspired with Some Popular Itineraries